khushboop09/Articles/test.md

 * * * * *

- doname source files according to their main classes.
+ **do** name source files according to their main classes.
 Exception: file names with partial classes\
            reflect their source or purpose, e.g. designer, generated, etc.